joaosMart/fish-species-class-siglip/README.md

    - Contains: `one_fish/` and `more_than_one_fish/` folders

 3. **Species Classification Videos**
-   - Contact authors for access to full video dataset
+   - Available for sharing on a reasonable request to the Icelandic Marine and Freshwater Research Institute.
-   - Three species: Trout (Urridi), Salmon (Lax), Arctic Char (Bleikja)
+   - Three species: Brown/Sea Trout  (Urriði), Atlantic Salmon (Lax), Arctic Char (Bleikja)

 ### Dataset Structure